Bird Flu Virus Remains Infectious on Milking Equipment for Over an Hour

 This research was supported in part by the Department of Health and Human Services (Contract No. 75N93021C00015) and the National Institute of Allergy and Infectious Diseases supporting the operations of Pitt's Regional Biocontainment Laboratory within the Center for Vaccine Research (UC7AI180311).

-This peer reviewed publication was selected for publishing by the editors of Disabled World (DW) due to its significant relevance to the disability community.
-Originally authored by University of Pittsburgh Schools of the Health Sciences, and published on 2024/06/28, the content may have been edited for style, clarity, or brevity.
-For further details or clarifications, University of Pittsburgh Schools of the Health Sciences can be contacted at health.pitt.edu/schools-health-sciences.
-NOTE: Disabled World does not provide any warranties or endorsements related to this article.
+Attribution/Source(s): This peer reviewed publication was selected for publishing by the editors of Disabled World (DW) due to its relevance to the disability community.
+Originally authored by University of Pittsburgh Schools of the Health Sciences and published on 2024/06/28, this content may have been edited for style, clarity, or brevity.

 Explore Similar Topics

-Cite This Page (APA): University of Pittsburgh Schools of the Health Sciences.
+APA: University of Pittsburgh Schools of the Health Sciences.
 (2024, June 28).
 Bird Flu Virus Remains Infectious on Milking Equipment for Over an Hour.
 Disabled World (DW).
-Retrieved January 22, 2025 from www.disabled-world.com/health/influenza/birdflu/infection-time.php
+Retrieved October 31, 2025 from www.disabled-world.com/health/influenza/birdflu/infection-time.php

 Permalink: <a href="https://www.disabled-world.com/health/influenza/birdflu/infection-time.php">Bird Flu Virus Remains Infectious on Milking Equipment for Over an Hour</a>: Discovery of bird flu's stability on milking equipment for at least an hour highlights the increased risk of exposure for dairy farm workers.